 Be a part of the Youth Education Committee and become a leader in your child’s school.
 Contact Dr. Sheryl Sacharoff email@example.com

-The kindergarten through sixth grade curriculum is designed to engage the student, allowing him/her to discover an individual sense of Jewish self and to gain a solid connection to our Jewish traditions and values.
+The preschool through sixth grade curriculum is designed to engage the student, allowing him/her to discover an individual sense of Jewish self and to gain a solid connection to our Jewish traditions and values.
 Knowledge of the alef-bet, Hebrew decoding, prayer book skills, with a touch of modern Hebrew are built upon throughout the grades.
 Our curriculum utilizes the books and materials from Behrman House including the URJ CHAI Curriculum.
 Online resources are also utilized through the Behrman House OLC.
-Teacher-made curriculum is also utilized.
+Teacher-made curriculum is also used to enhance learning.

 Kindergarten is the time for discovery – discovery about the holidays, the synagogue, the beginning of the Torah and God.
 First Grade is a time of exploring- exploring Shabbat, being Jewish, our Matriarchs and Patriarchs and mitzvot.

 In kindergarten and first grade, the children discover and explore Hebrew, with an introduction to Hebrew letters and language.

 Students in second grade are continuing to discover their Jewish identity through exploration of mitzvot, Israel and Bible stories.